top of page

 Application Process

-1. An eligible adult family home seeking to hire and/or train a worker may apply for acceptance into the pilot program by completing a “Adult Family Home Sponsorship Application” found on The Long-Term Care Foundation website (www.longtermcarefoundationwa.org).
+1. An eligible adult family home seeking to hire and/or train a worker may apply for acceptance into the Training Network by completing a “Adult Family Home Sponsorship Application” found on The Long-Term Care Foundation website (www.longtermcarefoundationwa.org).

 3. Applications will be reviewed by The Long-Term Care Foundation staff, and applicants will be selected based on goals and eligibility requirements for the program as well as the availability of funds.